 From a long-term perspective, purer play oil & gas production companies make me a bit nervous.
 The reason for that is simple: they require constant vigilance in a way that other companies do not.
 Occidental Petroleum seems a good example of that in the current crisis.
 As a result of its ill-timed purchase of Anadarko Petroleum Corporation, it enters this downturn holding north of $35,000m in net debt on its balance sheet.
 For an even worse example, check out the bankruptcy of Whiting Petroleum.

 That brings us nicely to ConocoPhillips (COP) stock.
 A few years back, the company spun off its downstream and midstream assets into a separate entity: Phillips 66.
 That’s the company that now deals with things like refining crude oil into end products like jet fuel and gasoline.
 That leaves good old Conoco as a simple exploration & production company, albeit one of the largest listed ones in the world.
 Its reserves totaled around 5,200m barrels of oil equivalent (BOE) at the end of last year.

 A Low Cost Producer

 Though I’d prefer it to remain a diversified business, there are still a couple of good things about the ‘new’ Conoco.
 Firstly, its operations look inherently low cost.
-Across all of its geographies, from Alaska to Asia, cash production costs (including production taxes) came in at around $12.75 per BOE on average last year.
+Across all of its geographies, from Alaska to Asia, cash production costs, including production taxes, came in at around $12.75 per BOE on average last year.
 My guess is that, right now, Conoco realizes an average price of around $25 per BOE.
 Now, the company produced around 1.3m BOE per day on average last year.
 Management guidance points to a similar number this year.
 Quick math therefore suggests the company still generates somewhere in the region of $16m in gross profit every single day based on current commodity prices.
-Pretty impressive, all things considered.
+That is pretty impressive, all things considered.